finos/code-scanning/README.md

 In these examples, the OWASP DC Action is also responsible to upload a report as build artifact, which you can access from the Github's Actions tab.

+You can suppress false positives by creating an allow-list.xml file and adding CVEs.
+For more information, refer to the [OWASP Dependency Check documentation](https://jeremylong.github.io/DependencyCheck/general/suppression.html).

+You can exclude dependencies from the scan by adding `--exclude` in the args of your action see the [OWASP Dependency Check documentation](https://jeremylong.github.io/DependencyCheck/dependency-check-cli/arguments.html).
+There are various command line arguments available for your specific needs.

 ## Supported languages

 ### NodeJS